Kenosha Creative Space to host Festival Orgullo Hispano this weekend in Pennoyer Park

 There will be a jam-packed schedule of live musical entertainers and DJs, and a host of food and drink vendors available to attendees throughout the event.

-Admission is $10, with proceeds benefitting the nonprofit Kenosha Creative Space, a downtown-based cultural hub for Kenosha’s creative community, as well as a newly created Hispanic Heritage Scholarship Fund.
+Admission is $10, with proceeds benefiting the nonprofit Kenosha Creative Space, a downtown-based cultural hub for Kenosha’s creative community, as well as a newly created Hispanic Heritage Scholarship Fund.

 Karla Arzate, owner of Lomeli Butcher Shop, said she and her business are proud to support the festival.